 5. Pass on Setup Help

 You can pay to have the retailer set up the appliance for you, but that’s a shortcut to the poor house.
 Do it yourself, learn a few skills, grow your DIY confidence, and save the money.
 With all of the resources available to you on YouTube and elsewhere, there is really no good excuse not to DIY outside of being physically incapable of doing so.
+HVAC and water heaters are some definite exceptions (if you consider those to be appliances).

 6. Make Money on your Old Machine